Mayy1994/Left_Ventricle_Segmentation/README.md

 For the left ventricle segmentation, the clinical experts complete the task of segmentation by first finding an initial point on the boundary, and then locating the rest of the edge points to obtain a closed mask.
 Inspired by the human segmentation process, we explore how to utilize deep reinforcement learning to perform left ventricle segmentation.

 The following demo shows the segmentation process of the proposed reinforcement learning agent.
-(This is just a demo.
-Note that the agent takes 0.9 seconds in average to find a closed contour).
+(This is just a demo to show the process.
+Actually, the RL agent takes 0.9 seconds in average to find a closed contour).

 <p align="center"><img src="./images/demo.gif" width="300" alt="" /></p>